elvis-pan/elvis-pan.github.io/_pages/gallery.md

 Lens: Sony 16-35mm f/2.8 GM, Sony 24-105mm f/4 G, Sony 100-400m f/4.5-5.6 GM.

-I own the copyright of these photos.
+Feel free to save and download any of these photos.
+However, I own the copyright of these photos, and I do not give images of full resolution for free.
 You should contact me at `py2019@outlook.com` if you want to use any pictures for commercial use.

-## Tibet, June 2021
+# Tibet, June 2021 (Coming)

 Potala Palace, Lhasa.